do-adams/koa-react-ssr-example/README.md

 };
 ```

-Koa is everything about middleware, nothing else.
-The main difference from Express.js is that **Koa's middleware are asynchronous.** See: https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/
+Koa is all about middleware, nothing else.
+Its main difference from Express.js, is that **Koa's middleware are asynchronous.** See: https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/

-This is the starting Koa app for us:
+This is our starting Koa app:

 ```js
 // server/app.js